 Your gas safety check cost or service cost will depend on the Gas Safe registered engineer you choose, but certain circumstances, such as being on means tested benefits, might mean you qualify for a free gas appliance check.

-Get in touch with your energy supplier and they’ll be able to tell you whether or not you’re eligible for a free gas safety check.
+Get in touch with your energy supplier to see whether you’re eligible for a free gas safety check.